ajpelu/qpyr_dendro/analysis/analysis_resilience_bai.md

 References
 ==========

+Lloret, F., E. G. Keeling, and A. Sala.
+2011.
+Components of tree resilience: Effects of successive low-growth episodes in old ponderosa pine forests.
+Oikos 120:1909–1920.

 Piovesa, G., F. Biondi, A. D. Filippo, A. Alessandrini, and M. Maugeri.
 2008.
 Drought-driven growth reduction in old beech (fagus sylvatica l.) forests of the central apennines, italy.
 Global Change Biology 14:1265–1281.